BloomBooks/BloomReader/README.md

     git clone https://github.com/BloomBooks/BloomReader
     cd BloomReader
+    build/getDependencies.sh
     gradlew (or, more likely open project in Android Studio)

 To use the audio player (and eventually pan and zoom) features requires a JavaScript file, app\src\main\assets\book support files\bloomPagePlayer.js, which is one of the outputs of the BloomPlayer project.
-On TeamCity this should be configured as a dependency.
+On TeamCity, this is configured as a dependency.

-	When building locally you will currently need to build BloomPlayer first and copy the file over, or download the asset from TC if you don't need to change anything in it.
+When building locally, if you need to make changes to BloomPlayer, you will currently need to build BloomPlayer first and copy the file over.

+If you don't need to make changes in BloomPlayer, running `build/getDependencies.sh` will get the latest version from TeamCity.

 # Signing and Deployment